 Tuition Exchange for Duquesne Employees Frequently Asked Questions

-Who is eligible to apply for a Tuition Exchange Scholarship?
+Who is eligible to apply for a Tuition Exchange (TE) Scholarship?

-Full-time faculty and staff and their eligible dependents are able to apply for TE/CIC participation.
+Full-time faculty and staff and their eligible dependents are able to apply for TE participation.

-What are my chances of being certified eligible by Duquesne for TE/CIC consideration?
+What are my chances of being certified eligible by Duquesne for TE consideration?

 There is no guarantee.
-The TE/CIC program is not a Duquesne Benefit, so you are not automatically eligible to receive it.
-For the 2013-2014 academic year, the quota system of the program will be used and selection will be made based on employee’s length of employment.
+The TE program is not a Duquesne Benefit, so you are not automatically eligible to receive it.
+For the 2014-2015 academic year, the quota system of the program will be used and selection will be made based on employee’s length of employment.

-How does my dependent child become eligible for a TE/CIC Scholarship?
+How does my dependent child become eligible for a TE Scholarship?

-What are my chances that the TE/CIC institution will award a scholarship once eligible?
+What are my chances that the TE institution will award a scholarship once eligible?

-It depends on the participating TE/CIC institution’s policies and procedures and the number of scholarships it has available.
-Last year, TE colleges that were new to TE, or were very large institutions, were more likely to offer a TE Scholarship.
-Also, if the number of TE applicants to a particular TE college is small, chances will be better to get an award.
+Duquesne University a member of two TE programs: Tuition Exchange, Inc (TEI) and Council of Independent Colleges (CIC).
+It depends on the participating TEI/CIC institution’s policies and procedures and the number of scholarships it has available.
+Last year, TEI/CIC colleges that were new to TE, or were very large institutions, were more likely to offer a TE Scholarship.
+Also, if the number of TE applicants to a particular TEI/CIC college is small, your chances of recieving a TE scholarship may increase.

 When should you apply?